 People visiting or returning to Australia need to pay particular attention to biosecurity requirements.
-This includes travelling from countries where ASF may be present.
-Before you travel, check what can and cannot be brought into Australia.
+This includes travelling from countries where ASF and FMD may be present.
+Before you travel,

 You must declare on your Incoming Passenger Card any food and animal products, and other risk items.
 This includes footwear and equipment that has been in contact with animals or worn in a rural area.
+If you do not declare, you could be issued with an infringement notice, and potentially face civil or criminal prosecutions, enforceable undertakings and court injunctions.
 The best thing to do is not bring food with you, and make sure your items are clean before you pack your bags.

 Watch our incoming passenger video: Don’t be sorry - just declare it.